chazzka/clanekforest/clanek.md

 Let $x$ be regular observations known to the Isolation Forest algorithm a priory and $y$ the novel datapoints provided later.
 The standard Isolation Forest algorithm as defined by Liu et. al. selects the split point based on the min-max value according to a priory datapoints.

-Figure X shows the first two decisions of the Isolation Forest algorithm provided a priory data points (marked red in left corner).
+Figure X shows the first two decisions (*max_depth=2*) of the Isolation Forest algorithm provided a priory data points (marked red in left corner).
 First, the dimension X and split point approx. around value 20 is chosen, orphaning most of the observations on the left side.
 In the second decision, dimension Y was chosen, cracking the area on the right in two parts.
-As we can see, the theoretical novel observations $y$ get assigned the same $path length$ as a priory known, non-novel regular observations.
+As we can see, the theoretical novel observations $y$ get assigned the same *path_length* as a priory known, non-novel regular observations.

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines.svg)
 > Figure X standard Isolation Forest with novelty points.